There are many ways mindfulness can rejuvenate your life and bring calm and clarity to your day.

-That’s mindful eating, and it can help you lose weight and maintain a healthy one.
+That’s mindful eating, which can help you lose weight and maintain health.

-For some people, overeating happens when they don’t realize they’re full or when what they’re eating is so good that they can’t get enough.
+For some people, overeating happens when they don’t realize they’re full or their eating is so good that they can’t get enough.

-Being mindful of your food, though, means that you can get the same satisfaction out of just a taste and be aware of when you’re actually full.
+Being mindful of your food means that you can get the same satisfaction out of just a taste and be aware of when you’re full.

 This also promotes a healthier relationship with food.

-Instead of depriving yourself of the foods you enjoy and seeing it as bad, learn to savor smaller portions.
+Instead of depriving yourself of the foods you enjoy and seeing them as bad, learn to savor smaller portions.